 Listen and watch for the many birds that make Genung Nature Preserve their home.
 If you’re lucky, you’ll spot a tall Great Blue Heron stalking fish and frogs in the creek.

 Dedicated in July 2007, the Genung Nature Preserve stretches along a mile of Fall Creek as it takes a great loop on its way to Cayuga Lake.
 The preserve is open for people to explore an easy trail through various habitats and enjoy a quiet respite from the noise of everyday life.
-A small parking lot is just off the southwest side of NYS Route 38, and the trail starts from there.
-The trail wanders through shrubby areas, a grove of musclewood (or ironwood) trees along the bank of Fall Creek, some of the wildest hawthorn trees you will ever see, then larger hardwood trees such as swamp white oak, red oak, sugar maple, basswood and shagbark hickory.
+From a small parking lot on the southwest side of NYS Route 38, a trail wanders through shrubby areas, a grove of musclewood (or ironwood) trees along the bank of Fall Creek, and some of the wildest hawthorn trees you will ever see.
+Some of the larger trees you will see include: swamp white oak, red oak, sugar maple, basswood, and shagbark hickory.